Chapter 6

 - Federalists unwilling to go to war

-3. Washington sent Jay, the Chief Justice of the Supreme Court, to London in
+3. Washington sent Jay, the Chief Justice of the Supreme Court,

 1794